 The advent of pre-engineered steel barns has effectively transformed the horse barn market.
 Cindy Hale, author with HorseChannel.com, notes that we have seen a monumental shift from days when “owners had few choices when constructing a home for their horses.”
 The original pole-barn constructions, she writes, “were sturdy for a while, but quickly became quaint and rickety,” in spite of being many months in their making and construction.
 For Hale, today's steel barns are a revelation: “With advances in pre-engineered modular buildings, creativity in design and horse-friendly materials, today’s horse owners can now have the barn of their dreams in just a couple of stress-free days.”
 1

-“Quaint and rickety” wooden pole barns may sound like an overstatement, but anyone with experience with old wooden barns will be familiar with the multiplicity of threats posed to the wood by moisture, mould, rot, pest infestation, horse cribbing, etc. By contrast, all of these issues pose no threat to steel building components.
-This is why manufacturers don’t hesitate to warrant pre-engineered metal horse barns to be free of defect from 20 to 40 years.
+“Quaint and rickety” wooden pole barns may sound like an overstatement, but anyone with experience with old wooden barns will be familiar with the multiplicity of threats posed to the wood by moisture, mold, rot, pest infestation, horse cribbing, etc. By contrast, all of these issues pose no threat to steel building components.
+This is why manufacturers don't hesitate to provide generous warranties on pre-engineered metal horse barns of up-to 40 years.

 Horse and Rider is an excellent magazine to explore when in the planning stages for your barn.
 Some articles chronicle the building of new barns using a combination of both 'pre-engineered' and custom, home or specialty-built components.
 The article, 'First Barn' describes one such structure: “The barn is actually a modular building with custom features, such as the porch and combination tack/feed room.
 Because the modules come in standard sizes, others can be added later if additional features, such as more stalls, a washroom, or an office, are wanted.”3 Ease of expansion is another major sell point for pre-engineered barns, as one saves the expenses of having to move their horses out during renovations.
 Be sure to let your manufacturer know as early as possible if you are going to want to expand later.
 For more useful planning information, be sure to check out our sample floor plans and our feature on horse barn design.